- Duration and Class Size: An intensive 320 clock-hour course designed for focused learning.

 - Growing Job Market: Medical assistant employment is projected to grow 29% by 2022.

-- Diverse Career Opportunities: Work in physicians' offices, clinics, and healthcare facilities.
+- A Variety of Career Opportunities: Work in physicians' offices, clinics, and healthcare facilities.

 Campbellsville University’s Medical Assistant (NCMA) program is offered at the Campbellsville